marionettejs/backbone.marionette/docs/marionette.functions.md

 // Backbone and Marionette objects
 Foo.extend = Marionette.extend;

-// Now Foo can be extended to create a new type, with methods var Bar = Foo.extend({
+// Now Foo can be extended to create a new class, with methods var Bar = Foo.extend({

   someMethod: function(){ ... }